aws-samples/aws-workshop-for-win-dotnet-mssql/docs/reinvent2019/win306/rehostlab.md

 * **Run Command** - remotely and securely manage the configuration of your managed instances at scale.
 Use Run Command to perform on-demand changes like updating applications or running Linux shell scripts and Windows PowerShell commands on a target set of dozens or hundreds of instances.
 Run Command uses Command Documents.

 **NOTE** In order to use AWS Systems Manager (SSM) you need to have the SSM Agent installed on the machined you want to manage.
 You also need to have a IAM Role attached to the machine to allow the agent to communicate to the AWS Systems Manager API.
-In this lab this has been taken care of you, please note the roles created in the CloudFormation Templates used to build out this lab.
+In this lab we are using AWS Windows AMIs which include the SSM agent pre-installed.
+The IAM Role has been created for you and attached to the instance, please note the roles created in the [Migration Instances Templates](https://awsentworkshops.com/reinvent2019/win306/appendix/#migration-instances-template) used to build out this lab.
+It is also include in the code block in IAM Role Section.

 4. Click on **AWS Systems Manager** under **Management & Governance** to go to the Systems Manager Console.